-Future value of Money
+Future Value of Money

 - The future purchase power of your money.
-With the inflation, the same amount of money will lose its value in the future.
+With inflation, the same amount of money will lose its value in the future.

 - Return of your money when compounded with annual percentage return.
 If you invest your money with a fixed annual return, we can calculate the future value of your money with this formula: FV = PV(1+r)^n.
-Here, FV is future value, PV is present value, r is the annual return, and n is the number of years.
+Here, FV is the future value, PV is the present value, r is the annual return, and n is the number of years.
 If you deposit a small amount of money every month, your future value can be calculated using Excel’s FV function.
 We shall discuss both methods in this tutorial.

 Nominal Interest Rate

 If you deposit your money with a bank, the bank provides you interest in your deposits.
 The rate, the bank provides your interest is called the Nominal Interest Rate.
 For example, if your bank provides 6% per year, then the nominal interest rate is 6%.